 * Doing or planning something that might influence an ongoing plot, if it makes sense for your character.

-If you wish to set up anything like this, please ASSIST and state what you'd like.
-Note that we don't have constant staff coverage, and that sometimes only one or two hosts are involved in particular plots, so if you don't get a response after a while, cancel the assist and try again later.
+If you wish to set up anything like this, please use the SUPPORT command and state what you'd like.
+Note that we don't have constant staff coverage, and that sometimes only one or two hosts are involved in particular plots, so don't worry if it takes a little while to get a response, especially if it relates to a particular ongoing plotline.

 Do note that we can't fulfill every request, as they all take time and creative effort.
 Your request for a special roleplaying event is more likely to be accepted if: